3-Day Itinerary in the Bologna Apennines: Hiking, Villages and Mountain Food

-Snow-covered trail entrance under a clear blue sky, surrounded by frosted trees.
+Snow-covered trail in the Bologna Apennines under a clear blue sky

 Looking for an authentic food experience?